qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   extent of all layers when zooming to full map extent (|zoomFullExtent|).
   It's useful when a project contains web layers/national layers/global layers yet the actual area of interest for the project is a smaller geographic area.
-  The project full extent coordinates can be derived from an existing layer, based on the current map canvas extent or defined by the user.
+  The project full extent coordinates can be set with the :ref:`extent selector
+  <extent_selector>` widget.

 CRS Properties
 --------------